anyproto/anytype-swift/README.md

   | - anytype-swift
 ```

-Configure go environment by following instructions in [anytype-heart](https://github.com/anyproto/anytype-heart) repo.
+Configure go environment by following instructions in [`anytype-heart`](https://github.com/anyproto/anytype-heart) repo.

-`make setup-middle-local` to build and setup middleware from the repo.
+`make setup-middle-local` — build and setup `anytype-heart` from the local repo.

 ## Contribution
 Thank you for your desire to develop Anytype together.